 Civic Engagement Programs and Activities

-In 2016-2017 alone (the last year for which we have data), Pacific University students contributed over 400,000 hours of service to the community.
+In 2016-2017 alone, Pacific University students contributed over 400,000 hours of service to the community.
 Pacific has earned honors for community engagement, such as a spot on the President’s Higher Education Community Service Honor Roll.

 - Mentoring and tutoring elementary through high school students